Danielle Cohn: Most Hated Teen On Instagram Helped Mom Quit Two Jobs, But Her Fame Comes With A Price

 “She was so young, and she would be making more than me in a week — a lot more than me.”

-Eventually, Danielle has grew her fans to millions.
-At that point, Jen was receiving calls from companies for them to go fly to Los Angeles to take business meetings.
+Eventually, Danielle grew her fans to millions.
+At that point, Jen was receiving calls from companies for them to fly to Los Angeles to take business meetings.
 Jen said that was the time she decided it was time to give Danielle’s career the attention it deserves.

-Jen is keen on making the money work not only for both of them, paying rent and other bills, but also for her future.
+Jen is keen on making the money work, not only for the present, paying rent and other bills, but also for her future.
 She said 20 percent of Danielle’s earnings are put to expenses, another 15 to 20 percent for a separate bank account to “put away,” and the rest is up to Danielle “to spend on her own.”

 However, with the rise of Danielle’s fame came the haters.
-So far, there are already multiple Instagram accounts dedicated as “hate page” for Danielle Cohn.
-Some criticize not only her production, but also her “inappropriate” clothing choice and manner.
+So far, there are already multiple Instagram accounts dedicated as “hate pages” for Danielle Cohn.
+Some criticize not only her production but also her “inappropriate” clothing choice and manner.
 Criticisms also became even more rampant when Danielle opened up her relationship with soon-to-be 18-year-old Musical.ly star Sebastian Topete.

 “I feel I am targeted the most because of being so young, growing my following within a year, and having support from my family who allow me to live my dream,” Danielle said.